Dear Prime Minister, Chancellor, and Secretary of State,

 On capability, last year we published our Single Code – setting the standards of trusteeship – and new guidance showing schemes how to invest in private markets.
 But as pensions have shifted towards complex financial institutions, the role of trusteeship has changed.
 There are now higher expectations around environmental, social and governance (ESG) requirements and what it means to really act in a way consistent with fiduciary duty.
 We believe that means all schemes must be able to consider ESG-aligned investments which have the potential to deliver good outcomes for savers as part of the UK transition.
 That means implementing high standards of investment governance and understanding investment risk in the round, including those that arise from climate change, nature loss and social factors.

 At the same time, the pensions landscape has radically shifted with new actors influencing the decision-making of thousands of schemes and billions of pounds of assets under management.
 Decision-making is now concentrated in only a few hands with just 10 professional trustee firms now governing over £1 trillion of assets.
-At the same time, public sector and local government schemes in particular are likely to be subject to significant government reforms which means that they must have the highest standards of investment governance.
+At the same time, public sector and local government schemes in particular are likely to be subject to significant government reforms which means that they must have the highest standards of governance, and we would welcome continued close working on any reforms.

 To make sure that all schemes have the capability to access investment opportunities which generate growth we will develop a strategy this year to raise standards of trusteeship so that all trustees are capable of considering a diversified range of investments.